|Dr. Mansour Mortazavi

 Vice Chancellor for Research, Innovation and Economic Development

-Dr. Mansour Mortazavi joined the University of Arkansas at Pine Bluff (UAPB) in 1992 and has served as Vice Chancellor for Research, Innovation, and Economic Development.
-He earned his PhD in Quantum Optics from the University of Arkansas.
+Dr. Mansour Mortazavi joined the University of Arkansas at Pine Bluff (UAPB) in 1992 and has served as a Quantum Optics Professor, Director of Lasers, and Nano-Science laboratories, and and Vice Chancellor for Research, Innovation, and Economic Development.

-With more than 30 years of experience in education, he began his career as a graduate teaching and research assistant at the University of Arkansas in 1984.
-Dr. Mortazavi joined UAPB as a Assistant Professor in the Department of Chemistry and Physics as well as the Department of Mathematics and Computer Science, where he was on active member of the faculty until 2017.
-He has also maintained close collaborations with the University of Arkansas as he is an affiliate faculty member of the Nanoscience and Engineering Institute and Micro-Electronics and Photonics.
+Dr. Mortazavi earned his PhD in Physics from the University of Arkansas in 1990.
+He then joined UAPB as an Assistant Professor in the Departments of Chemistry and Physics, and Mathematics and Computer Science.
+He has also maintained close collaborations with the University of Arkansas at Fayetteville as an affiliate faculty member of the Micro-Electronics and Photonics Program, and Nanoscience and Engineering Institute.